 Tips for controlling your campsite in the sand

-While there is no way to stop the sand entering your camping area, there are definitely some useful ways you can control it!
+While there is no way to stop the sand from entering your camping area, there are definitely some useful ways you can control it!

 Jenny from Travelynn Family suggests setting up an exclusion zone.